 Among guitarists and critics, Woody Mann is considered a modern master.
-While the blues are his touchstone, he seems to draw inspiration from every direction with ease and grace.
-Pioneering guitar legend John Fahey said it well: “You can hear classical, jazz and blues approaches somehow converging into a single sparkling sound completely his own.”
+While the country blues are his touchstone, he seems to draw inspiration from every direction, blending a myriad of influences with ease and grace.
+Pioneering guitar legend John Fahey said it well: “You can hear classical, jazz and blues approaches somehow converging into a single sparkling sound – a sound completely his own.
+If there was a category simply called great music Woody’s music would belong there”.

-As a producer, writer and filmmaker he has co-produced the award winning feature documentary, “Harlem Street Singer”, the story of Reverend Gary Davis, the legendary Gospel, blues, and ragtime guitarist, produced the soundtrack CD “Empire Root Band”, and penned his latest book “Just Play”, combines history and stories of artists Woody has known and worked with including his early mentors Reverend Gary Davis and jazz great Lennie Tristano.
+As a producer, writer and filmmaker he has co-produced the award winning feature documentary, “Harlem Street Singer”, the story of Reverend Gary Davis, the legendary Gospel, blues, and ragtime guitarist, produced the soundtrack CD “Empire Root Band”, and penned his latest book “Just Play”, combines history and stories of artists Woody has known and worked with including jazz guitarist Attila Zoller, Lennie Portuguese composer Carlos Paredes, and his early mentors Reverend Gary Davis and jazz great Lennie Tristano.

 Throughout his career, Woody has not forgotten those early lessons in the Rev. Davis’ living room or the jazz traditions that were his wellspring.
 He has become one of the world’s renowned guitar masters – bringing the past up to the present – with his own contemporary improvisational style.